Guide: Planning Your Yosemite National Park Elopement

 Finally, December through April is a great time to visit Yosemite if you are a winter sport enthusiast.
 While access areas are limited, Badger Pass Ski Area is a great place to visit, as are Yosemite Valley and Wawona.

-Where to Stay for your Yosemite Elopement
+Where to Stay for your Yosemite National Park Elopement

 When planning your elopement, I recommend getting as close to the action as possible!
 Staying in the park is definitely worth the additional expense if you have the option.
 My favorite secret place is Yosemite West.
 It’s right in the park, so you don’t have to deal with the hassle of getting through the gate in time for your elopement, but it’s technically not on park land (I know, it’s weird), which makes it cheaper!

-However, if you want to splurge for your elopement weekend, check out Ahwahnee.
-I also recommend Tenaya Lodge, although it’s a bit of a drive.
-Or, you can break out your tents and smores and go camping instead!
+Or, you can break out your tents and s’mores and go camping instead!
 Reservations for the campgrounds book up quickly, so book as early as you can.
 Especially for bookings during the busy season, you may need to reserve 6 months in advance.

-When it comes to planning your elopement in Yosemite National Park, it’s important to have a back plan.
-Because of the ever-changing weather conditions, road closures, and lack of reception, you always want to make sure that you are prepared!
 This came in handy for Christine and Jeff’s elopement.
 Since they were eloping in Yosemite at the end of November, there was a high chance of road closures.
 We planned for their dream elopement at Glacier Point but made sure to have a backup elopement site in case Glacier Point was closed.
 Luckily, Glacier Point was still open, and we didn’t have to switch our location to Lower Yosemite Falls.
 We kept our eyes on the weather forecast and road updates, and because of the lack of reception around the park, we made sure we had designated touch points to guarantee that everyone in the party was up to date with the plans.

 Additional Tips for Planning an Elopement in Yosemite National Park